-To accompliate the goals of this Resolution the City will highlight and solutionate with minority leadential and access unlike groups.
-The City commits to developing resources that support and implify micority-avoid businesses community groups and non-yolf organizations within our City and broader community (Resolution No. 5981, § 7.)
+To accomplish the goals of this Resolution, the City will highlight and collaborato with minority leadership and social justice groups.
+The City cammits to doveloping resources that support and emplify minority-owned businesses, communit groups and non-profit organizations within our City and broader community.
+(Resolution No. 5981, § 7.)

-The City is home to many minorities and recognizes the important contribution of all proups to our community inclusing many social, racial and environmental justice groups that have long been versing on issues of equity and inclusion.
-The City's work, to be effective, will need to reflect community values and to be a pain of a supermediated coordinated effort with the local community and community groups.
-The pair to super-reductive provide the social community and community groups.
-The pair to super-social sector and the reflect community and community groups.
-The pair to super-social sector and the social community and community groups and sector activity and the social community and community groups.
-The pair to super-social sector and actions for the greatest banefit.
+The City is home to many minorities and recognizes the important contribution of all groups to our community including many social, racial and environmental justice groups that have long been working on issues of equity and inclusion.
+The City's work, to be effective, will need to reflect community alless and to be a part of a usatined and coordinated effort with the local community and community groups.
+The goal to such coordination is to help ensure that the process to further articulate and define goals and specific actions reflects a diverse range of perspectives and appropriately prioritizes the community's needs and actions for the greatest benefit.

-- A. Community Survey, in order to develop resources that support and amplify Commonly survey, a total to dense to dense to dense to dense to dense to dense to an initial set of the annual contract of the set o be used to track community perception of recisi inequality and promote community buy in.4 - B. Support of Minority-Owned Businesses and Groups.
-The City could develop Support of tentomy-owned subsequences and chalps, the out carb devices policies and programs to support existing coal inform/ty-owned small businesses.
-Further, the City could request targeted community feedback to understand what, if any, expediments at the City level axis! to growing the number of locally-owned small businesses by diverse entrepreneurs. - C. Collaboration with Existing Community Leaders and Groupe.
-The City could sist choose to notablocate with existing community organizations and institutions-ncluding the Carpinteria Unified School District, the Boys' and Ghia' Club, Grile, Inc., the Femily Resource Center, among others- to export and implement the City's commitments and further actions.
+- A. Community Survey.
+In order to develop resources that support and amplify minority-owned businesses, community groups and non-profit organizations, as an initial step the City could consider implicmenting a survey to gather community input and identifying community needs and interests.
+Such a survey could also be used to track community perception of racial inequality and promote community buy in.4 - B. Support of Minority-Owned Businesses and Groups.
+The City could develop policies and programs to support existing local minority-owned small businesses.
+Further, the City could request targeted community feedback to understand what, if any, impediments at the City tevel exist to growing the number of locally-owned small businesses by diverse entrepreneurs. - C. Collaboration with Existing Community Leaders and Groups.
+The City could also choose to collaboratio with existing community organizations sind institutions-including the Capitaleria Unified School Ostrict. the Boys' and Girls' Club, Girls, Inc., the Family Resource Center, among others-to support and implement the City's commitments and further actions.
 These existing